DeepuBhasin/Web-Developer-Notes/04 GitHub/_Documnetation_Git_hub.md

 ## 📘What is Git ?
 1. it is Distribution version Control System (to keep tracks of files)
 2. it's system that records changes to our files over time
-3. we can recally specfic versions of those files at any given time
+3. we can really specific versions of those files at any given time
 4. Many people can easily collaborate on a project and have their own version project files on their computer
 5. Full form of GIT **Global Information Tracker**

 > and main advantages of this

 * Easily recovers files
-* Who intrduce issue and when
+* Who introduce issue and when
 * RollBack to previous working state
 * it is based on Distribution System
-* It capture sanpshot not the difference
+* It capture snapshot not the difference
 * Almost every operation is local
-* Git has integrity (Check sum (is used to check the origniality (kind of public and private key)))
+* Git has integrity (Check sum (is used to check the originality (kind of public and private key)))
-* Git Generaly only adds data (increasing Reposirtoy)
+* Git Generally only adds data (increasing Repository)

 ---